St.Patrick's Day: Leprechauns Facts Myths and Legends

 Irish novelist Samuel Lover describes Leprechauns as such in his 1831 work ‘Legends and Stories of Ireland’.

 In the "The Element Encyclopaedia of Magical Creatures," by John and Caitlin Matthews, the legend of the leprechauns can be traced back to the eighth-century with tales of water spirits called "luchorpán," meaning small body.

 Some researchers claim that the name leprechaun derived from the Gaelic 'leath bhrogan,' meaning shoemaker, which is said to be a Leprechaun’s main vocation.

 Leprechauns have been associated with the tap-tap-tapping of a tiny cobblers hammer, driving nails into shoes, that announces they are near.

 In his collection of Irish fairy and folk tales, W.B.
-Yeats offered an 18th-century poem by William Allingham titled "The Lepracaun; Or, Fairy Shoemaker" which describes the sound:
+Yeats offered an 18th-century poem by William Allingham titled "The Leprechaun; Or, Fairy Shoemaker" which describes the sound:

 "Lay your ear close to the hill.
-Do you not catch the tiny clamour, Busy click of an elfin hammer, Voice of the Lepracaun singing shrill, As he merrily plies his trade?"
+Do you not catch the tiny clamour, Busy click of an elfin hammer, Voice of the Leprechaun singing shrill, As he merrily plies his trade?"